 Figure 7.
 Trial structure in the 4 blocks.
-In the Baseline and Monocular blocks, each trial will begin with a 2500 ms blank screen.
-This will be followed by a 500ms stimulus presentation and a response screen.
+In the Baseline and Monocular blocks, each trial began with a 2500 ms blank screen.
+This was followed by a 500ms stimulus presentation and a response screen.
 In the Static frame and Moving frame blocks, each trial begins with an empty frame.
 In the Moving frame block, the virtual camera changes location during the first part of the pre-stimulus interval, giving the impression of a frame rocking back and forth around the vertical axis (see inset).

 Trial structure is shown in Figure 7.
-The pre stimulus interval will be 2500 ms, followed by a 500 ms stimulus presentation.
-The participants will then enter their response in an unspeeded fashion after stimulus offset using the A and L keys of a standard keyboard.
-All trials will give feedback informing the participants when they entered the wrong answer (e.g., ‘dark’ on a light trial).
-In the baseline and monocular blocks, the 2500 ms pre stimulus interval will be blank.
-In the Static frame and Moving frame blocks, the frames will be presented for 2500 ms before stimulus onset.
-Frame orientation will be consistent with the subsequent stimulus (so, for example, a -60-15 frame will precede a -60-15 stimulus).
-In the Moving frame block, the first part of the pre-stimulus interval will show a moving frame.
+The pre stimulus interval was 2500 ms, followed by a 500 ms stimulus presentation.
+The participant then entered their response in an unspeeded fashion after stimulus offset using the A and L keys of a standard keyboard.
+All trials gave feedback informing the participants when they entered the wrong answer (e.g., ‘dark’ on a light trial).
+In the baseline and monocular blocks, the 2500 ms pre stimulus interval was blank.
+In the Static frame and Moving frame blocks, the frames were presented for 2500 ms before stimulus onset.
+Frame orientation was consistent with the subsequent stimulus (so, for example, a -60-15 frame preceded a -60-15 stimulus).
+In the Moving frame block, the first part of the pre-stimulus interval showed a moving frame.

-For the perspective conditions, the virtual camera will move round 20 degrees, from its most extreme starting position at +60 (or -60) degrees to position nearer the meridian at +40 (or -40) degrees and back again.
-Vertical position never changes, remaining at + or - 15 degrees (see inset in Figure 7).
-The camera shift happens twice, giving the perceptual impression that the frame rocks back and forth (diagrammatised with purple dots on the protractor in Figure 6).
-The final frame position will always be +/- 60 degrees in the perspective conditions.
-For the frontoparallel condition, the frame will move from 0 to -/+ 20 degrees and back again twice.
-Motion to the left or right in the frontoparallel condition will be equally likely and counterbalanced across other experimental conditions.
-The final 1000 ms of pre-stimulus interval will display a static frame and will be identical to the equivalent interval of the Static frame block.
+For the perspective conditions of the Moving frame block, the virtual camera moved round 20 degrees, from its most extreme starting position at +60 (or -60) degrees to position nearer the meridian at +40 (or -40) degrees and back again.
+Vertical position never changed, remaining at + or - 15 degrees (see inset in Figure 7).
+The camera shift happened twice, giving the perceptual impression that the frame rocks back and forth (diagrammatised with purple dots on the protractor in Figure 6).
+The final frame position was always +/- 60 degrees in the perspective conditions.
+For the frontoparallel conditions of the Moving frame block, the frame moved from 0 to -/+ 20 degrees and back again twice.
+Motion to the left or right in the frontoparallel condition was equally likely and counterbalanced across other experimental conditions.
+The final 1000 ms of pre-stimulus interval displayed a static frame and was identical to the equivalent interval of the Static frame block.
 This feature was designed to avoid motion energy during the ERP epochs.
-It is likely that motion evoked potentials generated by the moving frame will be complete long before the baseline period.
+The motion evoked potentials generated by the moving frame were completed long before the baseline period.

-EEG pre-processing
+EEG data pre-processing